Jaynabergman/WETO_ddRAD/02_Preprocessing/02_Fastp.md

   \
 `--dup_calc_accuracy` This sets the accuracy level used to calculate duplication.
 The value can range between 1 to 6, with 6 being the highest level of accuracy (which also uses more memory and will take more time to run).  \
   \
 `-l` This is the minimum length that reads are required to be.
-Reads are discarded if they are short than this.
-Need to balance this value between discarding reads that are too short and keeping enough information.
-It is set to **50**.  \
+Reads are discarded if they are shorter than this value.
+When using this flag, we need to balance the value between discarding reads that are too short and keeping enough information.
+It is somewhat arbituary, but checking what others set this value to can be helpful.
+Here it is set to **50**.  \
   \
 `-p` Enables overrepresented sequence analysis (see `-P`)  \
   \
 `-P` This flag does not alter the data, but gives a count of overrepresented sequences and records the positions of these sequences in the reads.
-This enables you to visualize the distribution of overrepresented sequences.   \
+This enables you to visualize the distribution of overrepresented sequences across the reads.   \
   \
 `--trim_poly_g` This enforces that polyG tail trimming is turned on.
 This is important to enable for Illumina NovaSeq data (turned on by default for Illumina data), because read tails may have access Gs since G means no signal in the Illumina two-color systems.
 The default length is 10 to detect a polyG tail.   \
   \
 `--cut_right` Moves the sliding window from the front of the read to the tail when assessing read quality.
-If the window reaches quality that is below one of the given thresholds, than the bases in the window and to the right of the window will be dropped.
+If the window reaches quality that is below one of the given thresholds, than the bases in the window and to the right of the window (the front end of the read) will be dropped.

 ## Running Fastp
 Create a text file with the list of demultiplexed files: